 I often walk customers through client authentication flow to clarify some misconceptions.
 The result looks like the picture below, which isn't as good as the interactive process of getting there.

 This type of whiteboard drawing illustrates where security policies are applied within the flow of an authentication request.
 In this example, policies enforced through Active Directory Federation Service (AD FS) are applied to the first service request, but not subsequent service requests.
 This behavior is at least one reason to move security controls to the cloud as much as possible.

 Multi-factor authentication (MFA) is essential today (here for more).
 Add to it user behavior analytics and you have a solution that prevents most common cyber-attacks.
 Even consumer services are moving to require MFA.
 Yet, I still meet with many customers who don't want to move to modern authentication approaches.
 The biggest argument I hear is that it will impact users and legacy applications.
 Sometimes a good kick might help customers move along - Exchange Online announced changes.
-Lots of Azure AD reports are now available to help customers with this transition.
+Lots of Microsoft Entra reports are now available to help customers with this transition.

 Per Wikipedia, "to authorize" is to define an access policy.
 Many people look at it as the ability to define access controls to an object (file, service, and so on).
 In the current world of cyber threats, this concept is rapidly evolving to a dynamic policy that can react to various threat vectors and quickly adjust access controls in response to these.
 For example, if I access my bank account from an unusual location, I get additional confirmation steps.
 To approach this, we need to consider not just the policy itself but the ecosystem of threat detection and signal correlation methodologies.

 The policy engine of Microsoft Entra ID is implemented using Conditional Access policies.
 This system depends on information from a variety of other threat detection systems to make dynamic decisions.
 A simple view would be something like the following illustration: